dexX7/py-omniswaps/doc/uc-oracle-1_create_key_pair.md

 UC-Oracle-1: Create new and unique key-pair
 -------------------------------------------

-  TODO

-  This use-case describes the process of TODO
+  This use-case describes the process creating a new key-pair and persisting it.

 ##### Scope: